visit-dav/visit/src/doc/cli_manual/functions.rst

   GetLight(index) -> LightAttributes object

-index : type
+index : integer
     A zero-based integer index into the light list.
 Index can be in the range [0,7].

-return value : integer
+return type : LightAttributes object
     GetLight returns a LightAttributes object.